fallenreaper/pittsburgh-parking-authority/README.md

 - Go into Kibana and set up a Lifecycle policy for index retention.
 - Go into Kibana and set up mapping for the following:
-  - geo_point will be done on:  location, location-map, location-string so that way any of those types can be used.
-  - tmpstmp Date
-    - You will need update the allowable dates.
+  - You will need to create a mappingg for:  bustime-response.vehicle.location which will be of type: 'Geo Point'

 ## TODO
 Implement a mechanism to update elasticsearch with Lifecycle policy and mapping index templates.